-The RM RDMS[TM] includes a derandomizer, which can be enabled (On) or disabled (Off) by selecting the parameter from the Main Menu and pressing the Enter key on the front panel keypad.
+The RM RDMS[TM] includes a derandomizer, which can be enabled (two modes) or disabled by selecting the parameter from the Main Menu and pressing the Enter key on the front panel keypad.
 The default setting for the derandomizer is Off.

-Figure 38: Main Menu, Derandomizer Setting
+Figure 38: Main Menu, Derandomizer